SMI/SmiServices/src/microservices/Microservices.IsIdentifiable/README.md

 ### Rules

+Some rules come out of the box (e.g. CHI/Postcode/Date) but for the rest you must configure rules in Rules.yaml.
+There are three classes of Rules, BasicRules, SocketRules and WhiteListRules.
+They are applied in that order, so if a value is Ignored in a Basic rule it will not be passed to any further rules.
+If a value fails in a SocketRule (eg. the NER daemon labels it as a Person), then a subsequent WhiteList rule can Ignore it.

 #### Basic Rules

-Some rules come out of the box (e.g. CHI/Postcode) but for the rest you must configure rules in Rules.yaml.

-There can either result in a value being Reported or Ignored (i.e. not passed to any downstream classifiers).
+These can either result in a value being Reported or Ignored (i.e. not passed to any downstream classifiers).
 Rules can apply to all columns (e.g. Ignore the Modality column) or only those values that match a Regex.

 ```yaml
 BasicRules: